 Introduction

-Cushing’s syndrome manifests in response to chronically elevated levels of glucocorticoids and is often associated with changes in adipose mass and distribution, non-alcoholic fatty liver disease (NAFLD) and impaired glucose tolerance (1).
-While Cushing’s disease is rare, it is estimated that at any given time 1-3% of the US, UK and Danish populations are prescribed exogenous corticosteroids, which may increase their risk for developing the metabolic complications (2–5).
+Glucocorticoids are a class of steroid hormones that are important for proper glucose homeostasis during stress or fasting, but can lead to symptoms similar to those seen in metabolic syndrome if elevated for prolonged durations.
+Cushing’s syndrome encompasses a variety of conditions which manifest in response to chronically elevated levels of glucocorticoids, including exogenous corticosteroid treatment as well as endogenous overproduction of cortisol, and is often associated with changes in adipose mass and distribution, non-alcoholic fatty liver disease (NAFLD) and impaired glucose tolerance (1).
+While endogenous forms of Cushing’s syndrome are rare, it is estimated that at any given time 1-3% of the US, UK and Danish populations are prescribed exogenous corticosteroids, which may increase their risk for developing the metabolic complications (2–5).